Maud Gonne: Marriage to John MacBride

-In the winter of 1900, Maud Gonne met John MacBride at the Gare de Lyon in Paris, where he arrived from the Transvaal to begin his exile after fighting with the Irish Transvaal Brigade against the British.
+In the winter of 1900, Maud Gonne met Major John MacBride at the Gare de Lyon in Paris, where he arrived from the Transvaal to begin his exile after fighting with the Irish Transvaal Brigade against the British in the Second Boer War.
 Both were active in Irish nationalist circles in the French capital, and their shared political commitments soon brought them closer.
 They toured the United States together in 1901 and again in 1902, speaking at nationalist gatherings and raising support for the Irish cause.

-In Paris in February 1903, after having turned down at least four marriage proposals from W. B. Yeats between 1891 and 1901, Maud Gonne married Major John MacBride, who had led the Irish Transvaal Brigade against the British in the Second Boer War.
+In Paris in February 1903, after having turned down at least four marriage proposals from W. B. Yeats between 1891 and 1901, Gonne married MacBride.
 Yeats pleaded with her not to go through with the marriage, as did Arthur Griffith, who was close to both of them, but Gonne was undeterred.
 Despite opposition from her own family and from the MacBrides, she converted to Catholicism on 17 February and married MacBride four days later in Paris.
-Almost immediately, she began to feel she had made a mistake; Later writings by MacBride suggest that he found her bohemian independence incompatible with his expectations of a wife and that he hoped she would renounce significant parts of her past.
-The growing distance between them soon became evident in Gonne’s extended visits to Ireland, where MacBride, still under threat of arrest for his role in the Boer War, could not safely follow.
+Almost immediately, she began to feel she had made a mistake.
+Later writings by MacBride suggest that he found her bohemian independence incompatible with his expectations of a wife and that he hoped she would renounce significant parts of her past.
+The growing distance between them soon became evident in Gonne's extended visits to Ireland, where MacBride, still under threat of arrest for his role in the Boer War, could not safely follow.
 The following year their only child, Seán MacBride, was born.

 The marriage quickly broke down.
 By late 1904 Gonne and MacBride were living apart, and on 28 February 1905 she initiated legal proceedings in Paris seeking a divorce and full custody of their son.
 The French court did not grant a divorce.
 The only allegation upheld against MacBride was one instance of drunkenness.
 He was awarded visitation rights twice weekly, while custody of Seán was given to Gonne.